skyfe79/Awesome/README.md

 ## HTML

+- [Skills](https://github.com/MengTo/Skills) - Agent skills for designers and builders using Codex, Claude, Cursor, and other AI coding agents
 - [effective-html](https://github.com/plannotator/effective-html) - Agent skill for elegant and simple html plans, architecture diagrams, or whatever else you can think of.
 - [html-video](https://github.com/nexu-io/html-video) - Programmatic video for coding agents — HTML to video on your laptop.
 Turn HTML, CSS & data into real MP4s with pluggable render engines, 21 templates, AI soundtrack.
 Apache-2.0, no per-render fees.
 An official project by the Open Design team.
 - [huashu-design](https://github.com/alchaincyf/huashu-design) - Huashu Design · HTML-native design skill for Claude Code · Claude Code 里 HTML 原生的设计 skill · 高保真原型 / 幻灯片 / 动画 + 20 设计哲学 + 5 维评审 + MP4 导出 · Agent-agnostic